lbalbi/big_data_datasets/README.md

 ## Section 2 - Datasets
 I present a total of 10 datasets with either opposing or directly negated statements.
+The datasets of wikidata, ConceptNet and ATOMIC were collected via collaborative efforts.

 ### 2.1 - Commonsense KGs